API Mode for Authentication

 • The tag keys must have been loaded into the ixkio platform (how to check)

 As the authentication system will only work using a unique code generated by the authentication NFC tag, we recommend testing and developing with a set of working NFC tags.
-Contact us for options.

 API Response